Chai-T29/ECG_Heart_Abnormalities/README.md

 3. What insights can we gain about heart abnormalities from our models?

 ### Project Components

+The methodology and steps below are from [Professor Kamran Paynabar's High-Dimensional Data Analytics class](#references).

 1. Setup: Importing Libraries and Loading Data: Getting all the necessary tools and data ready.
 2. Exploratory Data Visualization: Understanding the data through visual analysis.